NoRedInk supports a broad range of text-based writing assignments. For any assignment, you have the option to:

 Here is more information about creating a Quick Write: Learn about Quick Writes

-In Guided Drafts, students can easily view up to 8 texts side-by-side as they write essays.
+In Guided Essays, students can easily view up to 8 texts side-by-side as they write essays.
 Here are instructions for adding passages to Guided Drafts: Adding prompts and passages to writing assignments